Lillian-Elek-Data/ML-with-Python/README.md

 # ML-with-Python
 Practice notebooks covering a variety of machine learning techniques
+- Simple Linear Regression
 - Multiple Linear Regression
 - Standardization
 - Training and Testing
 - Dummy Variables
 - Cluster Analysis
 - Logistic Regression

+# Simple Linear Regression
+This folder contains a the file [Simple Linear Regression](/Simple%20Linear%20Regression/Number%20of%20Books%20Read%20-%20SLR.ipynb) which goes over Simple Linear Regression on a fabricated data csv
+- This dataset aims to predict the number of books read per month based on the number of hours spent reading each week.

 # Weather ML
 There is a Weather Data csv & Weather Data Regrouped csv inside the Weather ML folder which is used for analysis on: